PhilMele/M4Project/README.md

 To install PostGres on local, the following steps were followed.

-To set up of PostGres on Local run : pip install psycopg2 (Documentation: https://medium.com/@shahrukhshl0/building-a-flask-crud-application-with-psycopg2-58de201e3c14)
+To set up of PostGres on Local run : `pip install psycopg2`

 Issues encountered and solution:

-This may have been specific to my local setup, but I had to use : pip install psycopg2-binary (Documentation: https://pypi.org/project/psycopg2-binary/).
+This may have been specific to my local setup, but I had to use : pip install psycopg2-binary

+(Documentation: https://pypi.org/project/psycopg2-binary/).
 My requirements.txt file lists : psycopg2-binary==2.9.9

 In settings.py, edit `DATABASES` variables to the following to point to the new local postgres database: